Updated on Sep 8, 2016

 In the HTML section you have only two options:

 Content Delivery Networks (CDNs) improve delivery speeds by a lot and are generally recommended when running an e-commerce store, as your server location does not matter if the CDN provider has a lot of edge nodes.
 FastComet is officially partnered with CloudFlare CDN and we can help you in integrating your website with the CDN.
-You can check our tutorial section on the matter.
+You can check our Cloudflare tutorial section for more relevant information.

 If you wish to setup a remote CRON scroll past the local CRON fields and you will see: